longpdo/neumorphism/README.md

 [![Project Screenshot][product-screenshot]](https://longpdo.github.io/neumorphism/)

 This is a personal website built with Jekyll, which is based on the new Neumorphism design trend.
-This can be used by developers, who want to showcase their resume and portfolio If you want to use this for your own website, fork this repository and refer to [personalize and customize](#personalize-and-customize).
+This can be used by developers, who want to showcase their resume and portfolio If you want to use this for your own website, fork this repository and then refer to [personalize and customize](#personalize-and-customize).

 ### Built With